Use This App to Find the Best Fall Foliage

 Look for Colors

 The images provided by the two satellites have a lower resolution than those from Gaia’s normal satellite imagery—approximately 10 to 15 meters per pixel.
 So you won’t be able to zoom in to see minute details like road surface or individual clumps of trees.
 But the images will clearly show swaths of yellow, orange, and brown on the screen.
-For even higher quality sat imagery, check out the app’s World Imagery layer.
+For even higher quality sat imagery, check out Gaia GPS’s Satellite Imagery map.

 Make sure to look at the date stamp on the image—it will be in red block text in the bottom left-hand corner of the tile.
 This is when the image was snapped.
 Some images are as recent as the same day, others may be a few days older.